c5: relationships☑️

 inter-sexual selection

-strategies that males use to select females, or what females use to select males. trivers (1972) suggest women make greater investments of time, commitment and resources before, during and after the birth of her offspring. they stand more to lose if they pick a substandard partner (someone not genetically fit, who cant provide)
+strategies one sex uses to select the other. trivers (1972) women make greater investments of time, commitment and resources before, during and after offspring’s birth + stand more to lose if they pick a substandard partner (not genetically fit and cant provide)

-fisher (1930) sexy son hypothesis: females mate with males who have desirable physical characteristics (eg height or facial structure), which will be inherited by her son, making him more desirable and likely to mate with the next generations females.
+fisher (1930) sexy son hypothesis: females mate with males with desirable physical characteristics (eg height or facial structure), to be inherited by her son, making him more desirable and likely to mate with the next generations females.

 4